nylzara/Digicash/readme.rst

 Acknowledgement
 ***************

-The CodeIgniter team would like to thank EllisLab, all the contributors to the CodeIgniter project and you, the CodeIgniter user.
+Special thanks to the contributors of CodeIgniter and the Digicash project, and to the open-source community for their continuous support.